PhilCrowther/Aviation/README.md

 <p>
 When we started this Repo a few months ago, you could use NodeMaterials with WebGL2.
 This ended with r165.
 Effective with r166, you could use NodeMatgerials only with WebGPU.
 And r167 made significant changes to the three.js WebGPU modules.
 </p><p>
-The FlightW3 and GrdMap3 modules work with WebGL2 and WebGPU up to r166
+The AnimFM2, FlightW3, GrdMap3 SunFlare and SunFlare2 modules should work with both WebGL2 and WebGPU.
 </p><p>
 The Ocean3 and GrdWtr3 modules work with Standard Materials and WebGL2.
 The Ocean3 and GrdWtr3N modules work with NodeMaterials and WebGL2 up to r165.
 The Ocean4 and GrdWtr4 modules work with NodMaterials and WebGPU up to r166.
 The Ocean4a and GrdWtr4a modules work with NodeMaterials and WebGPU starting with r167.
-</p><p>
-Both SunFlare modules should work with WebGL2 and WebGPU.
-The SunFlare module works with a simple Camera rotator or Orbit Controls.
-The SunFlare2 modules works with a compound Camera rotator (and not OrbitControls).
 </p><p>
 Special thanks to Attila Schroeder for his encouragement and assistance in converting everything to NodeMaterials and WebGPU.
 And to all the volunteers at three.js who took on the daunting task of modifying three.js to work with NodeMaterials and WebGPU.
 </p>